rust-lang/rust/src/doc/guide.md

 language itself.
 These are the basics that will serve you well through the rest of your time with Rust.

-# Variable bindings
+# Variables and `let` bindings

-The first thing we'll learn about are 'variable bindings.'
+Rust, like many languages, has several ways of introducing variables.
+The first we'll learn about are **`let` bindings**.
 They look like this:

 ```{rust}
 fn main() {